-- Coordinates and manages the timely implementation of research and technical activities across a range of projects;
+- Manages the timely implementation of research and other technical activities across a range of projects.

-- Supervise one or more staff members and consultants, provides technical assistance to partner organizations and participates as part of the office management team;
+- Supervises staff members and consultants, provides technical assistance to partner organizations, and participates as part of the office management team.

-- Negotiates, prepares, and monitors individual project budgets and for overall program budget within the office;
+- Negotiates, prepares, and monitors individual project budgets and contributes to the overall program budget.

-- Doctorate or MD degree with minimum of four years relevant experience or masters degree with equivalent experience in a relevant field and a minimum of eight years experience.
+- Doctoral (PhD or MD) degree with minimum of four years relevant experience or Master’s degree with equivalent experience in a relevant field and a minimum of eight years experience.

-- Previous experience in coordinating, managing a large operations research project or clinical trial.
+- Previous experience in managing large operations research studies or clinical trials.

 - Ability to meet short deadlines and willingness to work additional hours during deadline periods.

-- Excellent writing and communication skills; presentation skills
+- Excellent English language writing and communication skills; presentation skills.

-- Experience with qualitative and quantitative research methods (Excel, SPSS, Stata, etc);
+- Experience with qualitative and quantitative research methods and data analysis (Excel, SPSS, Stata, etc).

-- Computer competence including Micosoft Word, Power Point and Excel.
+- Computer competence including Micosoft Word, Power Point, Excel, and Outlook.